sordina/GLM/README.md

 Currently incomplete, but does work for simple files.

-Includes two executables:
+Includes the executables:

 * glm2props - List properties found in file
 * glm2dot   - Output a Dot file for use with GraphViz
+* glm2json  - Convert GLM format to JSON format

 Library functions are also exposesd under:

+* GLM.Dot
-* Dot
+* GLM.Nesting
-* Nesting
+* GLM.Parser2
-* Parser2
+* GLM.Tokenizer
-* Tokenizer
+* GLM.JSON

+## Library

+The main library interface can be found in GLM.Parser.

+## glm2dot

 Usage: